vaadin-component-factory/lookup-field-flow/README.md

 * a combobox
 * a dialog and a grid that can contains all the  fields

+## Important information about versioning
+**Component versions 23.x and 24.x were deprecated in order to follow Semanting Versioning practices.
+Please use latest version 3.x for Vaadin 23 and version 4.x for Vaadin 24.**

 ## Compatibility

 - Version 1.x.x -> Up to Vaadin 17.x.x